BooXtream/BooXtream-WooCommerce/readme.txt

 = Why can an ebook fail to watermark? =
 An ebook can fail to watermark when the ebook file is invalid.
 We therefore strongly recommend to test your ebooks by validating and watermarking every ebook before adding them to your web shop.
-To validate an ebook go to validate.idpf.org.
+To validate an ebook go to the Stored Files tab in the BooXtream Dashboard and use the ? button.
 A proper ebook shouldn’t have any warnings or errors.
 To test the watermarking of an ebook you can use the Manual Mode and your free BooXtream test account.
 The watermarking process is ok when a download link is created.

 = 1.1.1 =